Ridge High School: Extracurricular activities

 The Ridge High School Forensics Team (speech and debate) has had numerous national champions.
-They won the New Jersey state tournament every year from 2001 to 2016."Ridge Speech and Debate Team wins 15th consecutive state championship.
-Ridge Forensics Team wins 2016 New Jersey Speech and Debate League Championships!", Basking Ridge, NJ Patch, March 16, 2016.
-Accessed December 23, 2019.
-"The Ridge Forensics Team, Ridge High School's interscholastic speech and debate program, achieved its fifteenth consecutive Overall Team Championship title this past weekend at the 2016 New Jersey Speech and Debate League's State Championship held at the Bridgewater-Raritan School District."
+They have won the New Jersey state tournament every year from 2001 to 2025 (except for 2020, when it was cancelled due to the COVID-19 pandemic).

-The school's Marching Band program includes three groups: the "Ridge Marching Band", competing in the Fall season in the USBands and the New Jersey Marching Band Directors Association (NJMBDA) circuits, and the "Ridge Winter Guard" and "Ridge Indoor Percussion Ensemble", which compete in the winter season in the Mid-Atlantic Indoor Network (MAIN) and USBands indoor circuits, respectively.
-The Marching Band won its first NJ state championship in Group IIIA in 2015.
+The Ridge Marching Band competes in the Fall season in the USBands and the New Jersey Marching Band Directors Association (NJMBDA) circuits.
+The marching band won its first NJ state championship in Group IIIA in 2015 with their program "Ridge in the City."
 The Marching Band placed 6th and 5th at USBands National Championships in 2012 and 2011, respectively.
 In 2012, despite being ranked 2nd going into National Championships, the band was unable to compete due to the damage in Basking Ridge from Hurricane Sandy.
 Prior to the creation of the USBands National Championships, the band placed 2nd at the USSBA Northern States Championships in 2005 and 2009, 3rd in 2008, and place in 2007.
-Since the Winter Guard returned to competition in 2012, the guard has finished as high as 3rd in MAIN championships.
-The Indoor Percussion Ensemble, launched for the 2013 season, placed 2nd at USBands Indoor Championships with its inaugural program and won its first USBands Winter Standstill Percussion title in 2015.
-The band placed 2nd at the USBands National Championships in 2016, as well as winning caption awards for best overall effect and best percussion.
+The now inactive Winter Guard has finished as high as 3rd in MAIN championships.
+Although the program no longer exists, the Indoor Percussion Ensemble placed 2nd at USBands Indoor Championships with its inaugural program in 2013 and won its first USBands Winter Standstill Percussion title in 2015.
+The marching band placed 2nd at the USBands National Championships in 2016, as well as winning caption awards for best overall effect and best percussion.
+The band has enjoyed many successes over recent years, most notably placing 1st in the USBands Yamaha Cup at MetLife Stadium in 2021 where they also swept all the caption awards.
+Despite performing in a torrential downpour, the band claimed 3rd place in Group IIA at the NJMBDA State Championships in 2023.

 Administration

-Core members of the school's administration are: